Joystream/community-repo/community-roadmap/LeadsJD.md

 **Responsibilities**

-- MaximizingMarketing groupscores (will be provided by the Council)
+- Maximizing Marketing group scores (will be provided by the Council)
 - Developing and implementing Marketing strategy
 - Preparing reports
 - Moderating group's Discord channel and updating Notion page